openintegrationhub/Data-and-Domain-Models/MasterDataModels/Versioning/DataModelChanges.md

 5. APPs which use old REST-APIs could provide the deleted attribute.
 Even if the old REST-APIs / Transformer versions could be accessed, there still remains the problem that the corresponding data column does not exist any more (if no versionized data tables are used).

+6. Note: The new object must not have mandatory attributes, for the same reason as described in 1.

 **Note:** There are other documents in the repository with similiar content.